CYBAVO/sofa_mock_server/README.md

 Get the pool address of a deposit wallet.
 The pool address has different functionality in different cryptocurrencies.

-> In BTC, ETH, BCH or LTC, the cryptocurrency in the pool address will be used to pay for token transfer(ex.
-ERC20, USDT-Omni).
+> In BTC or ETH, the cryptocurrency in the pool address will be used to pay for token transfer(ex.
+USDT-Omni, ERC20).
 >
+> BCH/BSV need at least 0.01 BCH/BSV in the pool address for polluting the non-fork coin and make the collection successfully.
+>
 > In EOS, XRP, XLM or BNB, the pool address is the user's deposit address.
 All user deposits will be distinguished by memo / tag field.
+>
+> LTC, DOGE, DASH, DOT(WND), FIL.
+SOL and ADA does not support pool address.

 ##### Request